- You can still get a VA loan after bankruptcy, sometimes in as little as 12 months.

 Since foreclosure typically requires prospective VA borrowers to wait at least two years before obtaining a home loan, a common concern is that Veterans will have to wait four years or more to move forward.
 That's not necessarily the case.

-But sometimes, foreclosure proceedings don't start right away.
-If the Veteran remains in their home after the bankruptcy, they can look to obtain a new VA loan once the two-year bankruptcy seasoning period is complete, as long as the foreclosure process hasn't started.
+Sometimes, foreclosure proceedings don't start right away.
+If the Veteran remains in their home after the bankruptcy, they can seek a new VA loan once the two-year bankruptcy seasoning period is complete, as long as the foreclosure process hasn't started.

 Keep in mind that policies and guidelines on foreclosures and bankruptcies can vary by lender.
 These situations are always viewed on a case-by-case basis.
 Let’s review some scenarios.